Curvature in conformal mappings of 2D lattices and foam structure: Lattice Curvature and Conformal Transformations

 \subsection{Examples}

 To illustrate the results derived for the mean and mean square curvature, we now examine two conformal lattices which have been generated by applying a transformation to a circular disk cut out of a triangular lattice.
-Just such a cut out is shown in the top left hand part of Fig.(\ref{conformal_transformation}), it can be seen that the lattice is free of curvature.
-We examine the case of $w=z^{1/2}$ and complex inversion $w=1/z$.
+Just such a cut out is shown in Fig.(\ref{conformal_transformation}a), it can be seen that the lattice is free of curvature.
+Applying the mapping $f(z)=z^{1/2}$ to the triangular lattice in the z-plane yields a conformal lattice in the image plane, see Fig.(\ref{conformal_transformation}b).
+From Eq. ($\!\!$~\ref{eq:mean_square_in_w_plane}) the mean square curvature is found to be